Alcide Menetrier, violon

 John et Arthur Beare à Londres qui bénéficie « d’une reconnaissance mondiale en matière d’expertise d’instruments à cordes » (The Guardian) prête un violoncelle Tononi à Irène Jolys.

-Sous le nom de Parrhèsia, mot grec désignant la liberté de la parole vraie, le Trio Parrhèsia propose un discours musical sincère et sensible.
-Fondé en 2020 lors de leur résidence à l’Académie Musicale Philippe Jaroussky, ses trois membres – issus du CNSM de Paris et de la HMDK de Stuttgart – se distinguent par une complicité humaine et artistique immédiate.
+Sous le nom de Parrhèsia — mot grec désignant la liberté de la parole vraie — le Trio Parrhèsia incarne un discours musical sincère, engagé et sensible.
+Fondé en 2020 lors de leur résidence à l’Académie Musicale Philippe Jaroussky, ses trois membres, issus du CNSM de Paris et de la HMDK de Stuttgart, se distinguent par une complicité artistique et humaine d’une rare intensité.

 Irène Jolys plays a Tononi cello, kindly loaned to her through the Beare’s International Violin Society by a generous sponsor.

-Under the name Parrhèsia, a Greek word meaning freedom of true speech, the Trio Parrhèsia offers a sincere and sensitive musical discourse.
-Founded in 2020 during their residency at the Académie Musicale Philippe Jaroussky, its three members – graduates of the CNSM in Paris and the HMDK in Stuttgart – are distinguished by their immediate human and artistic rapport.
+Under the name Parrhèsia—a Greek word meaning “the freedom to speak the truth”—the Parrhèsia Trio embodies a musical expression that is sincere, committed, and sensitive.
+Founded in 2020 during their residency at the Académie Musicale Philippe Jaroussky, its three members, graduates of the Paris Conservatory (CNSM) and the Stuttgart State University of Music and Performing Arts (HMDK), are distinguished by an artistic and personal bond of rare intensity.

-Winners of the 2nd FNAPEC prize in 2024, supported by the Banque Populaire Foundation, and accepted into the Singer-Polignac Foundation in 2025 on the recommendation of the Ébène Quartet, they play on exceptional instruments loaned by John & Arthur Beare in London (Grancino and Tononi cellos, Camilli violin).
+Winners of the 2nd FNAPEC Prize in 2024, supported by the Banque Populaire Foundation, admitted to the Singer-Polignac Foundation in 2025 upon the recommendation of the Ébène Quartet, and winners of the 10th Stasys Vainiunas Chamber Music Competition in March 2026.
+The trio is supported by John & Arthur Beare in London, who have graciously loaned Irène Jolys a 1711 Tononi cello.